 If the brakes feel spongy when the light is lit, it’s safer to pull over and have your car towed to your mechanic, otherwise you can probably drive to yourself to your mechanic.
 If luck is on your side, it’s just a fault sensor switch, but if you are out of luck, it could be the first sign of a big problem.
 Keeping an eye open for any indications that there might be problems with your brakes is not only good for your safety, but it’s also good for your hip pocket!

-So if you want to avoid costly brake repairs on your vehicle, here are three signs that you need to recognise and have checked by your mechanic.
+So if you want to avoid a costly car brake service on your vehicle, here are three signs that you need to recognise and have checked by your mechanic.

 - Pulling to one side: If your car tends to pull to one side when you depress the brake pedal, it’s likely that there is a problem with one or other of your front brakes.
 You might not notice it until you hit the brakes suddenly, but if it does occur, then your vehicle needs to be booked in for brake repairs as quickly as possible.